Girod Street Cemetery: History

 During this time the cemetery was subject to vandalism; tombs were found broken into and completely destroyed, a large fire was found burning atop one tomb, and a citizen reported that it looked more like a poultry farm, with many chickens randomly wandering the premises.
 In 1945 the Christ Church Cathedral tried again to help fix up the cemetery by placing notices on all of the tombs for the owners, saying that if they did not repair their property (the decrepit tombs) within 60 days, it would be demolished by the Church.
-With the cemetery by now a civic eyesore, in June 1948 under the orders of Mayor Morrison, the cemetery was dismantled.
+With the cemetery by now a civic eyesore, in June 1948 under the orders of Mayor Chep Morrison, the cemetery was dismantled.
 He had people start hauling away bricks, disregarding the protests of the Christ Church Cathedral, and alerted citizens that they should retrieve the remains of loved ones.
 In October 1958 the remaining 96,000 square feet of the cemetery land were sold to the government for almost $300,000.

 The cemetery land was deconsecrated on January 4, 1957.
 According to local historian Leonard Huber, between January and March 1957 the human remains were moved elsewhere on a racially segregated basis: the whites to Hope Mausoleum of New Orleans and the African Americans to Providence Memorial Park.

 Caesars Superdome, Smoothie King Center, Benson Tower, Entergy Tower, and Energy Centre were eventually constructed near to, but not on, the cemetery site.
 A local superstition alleges that the notoriously poor record of the New Orleans Saints football team for many years was somehow supernaturally tied to the ground on which the dome was constructed.
 Since 2010, the Saints have gone to the playoffs 7 times and lost 7 times.
 However, several reliable historical sources indicate that the Superdome was not in fact built on the site of the former cemetery location, but on the former location of the Illinois Central Railroad roundhouse and shops.

 The former Girod Street Cemetery site is the current location of the parking garage for the New Orleans Centre shopping mall.
 However, overlaying a Sanborn map over a current aerial image shows that the cemetery's location was directly underneath the New Orleans Centre and the Superdome's parking garage.

-Champions Square, an entertainment district of sports bars and other attractions was built on the site.
+Champions Square, an entertainment district of sports bars and other attractions, was built on the site.